MaxRobinson/CudaNN/README.md

 * `runWithoutWeights.sh` runs the program without any specified weights file.
 * `eval.sh` runs the program with only the evaluation set of data and loads weights from the `weightsTest.txt` file.

+## Compilation
+Run `make` in the main directory.
+__NOTE:__ Ensure that the `nvcc` compiler is in your path.
+If not, run something like the following before running make `export PATH=$PATH:/usr/local/cuda-8.0/bin`
+This assumes you have CUDA installed.